 CONCLUSION

-Holter recording of electrocardiographic signal is usually disturbed by noise added to measured useful signal due to worse contact skin-electrode, body movements and uncontrolled external variants.
+Holter recording of electrocardiographic signal is usually disturbed by noise added to measured useful signal due to imperfect electrode skin electrode, body movements and uncontrolled external variants.
 Results from this study suggest that ECGs recorded in a controlled environment are no different but more variable than those from the standard method.
 Results also indicate that differences in mean ECG parameters between two methods are smaller than those reported in the literature.
-However there is still a greater noise resulting from the difficulty in choosing ECG for manual adjudication.
+However more noise seems to be due to an inability to choose optimal ECG portions free of background noise for manual adjudication.

 REFERENCES